 - On March 1, 2019, our sponsor purchased 1,437,500 shares, which we refer to herein as "founder shares" or "insider shares," for an aggregate purchase price of \$25,000.
 The founder shares include an aggregate of up to 187,500 shares that are subject to forfeiture to the extent that the underwriters' over-allotment option is not exercised in full or in part.
-Because these offers and sales were made to a single purchaser in a transaction not involving a public offering, the shares were issued in reliance on the exemption from registration contained in Section 4(a)(2) of the Securities Act. - LifeSci Investments, LLC, our sponsor, has committed to purchase from us an aggregate of 2,075,000 warrants, or "private warrants," at \$0.40 per private warrant for a total purchase price of \$830,000, with each warrant exercisable for one share of common stock at an exercise price of \$11.50 per share.
+Because these offers and sales were made to a single purchaser in a transaction not involving a public offering, the shares were issued in reliance on the exemption from registration contained in Section 4(a)(2) of the Securities Act. - LifeSci Holdings LLC, an entity affiliated with three of our directors, has committed to purchase from us an aggregate of 1,170,000 warrants, or "private warrants," at \$0.50 per private warrant for a total purchase price of \$585,000, and Rosedale Park, LLC, an entity affiliated with one of our directors, has committed to purchase from us an aggregate of 830,000 private warrants at \$0.50 per private warrant for a total purchase price of \$415,000.
+Each private warrant is exercisable for one share of common stock at an exercise price of \$11.50 per share.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
 Because this offer and sale is being made to a single purchaser, the sale does not involve a public offering and is being made in reliance on the exemption from registration contained in Section 4(a)(2) of the Securities Act.
-Of the \$830,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$450,000 will be used for working capital.
+Of the \$1,000,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$620,000 will be used for working capital.